r-a-y-y-a/ip/README.md

 - The `find` implementation in this project matches whole words only (uses regex word boundaries).
 For multi-word phrases, use quotes in the command or extend parsing accordingly.
 - If you want case-sensitive matching, update the `UI.find` method accordingly.

+---

+If you want this PR template to be added as a GitHub PR template file (e.g. `.github/pull_request_template.md`), I can add it for you.